|Fees||Look up fees|

 On successful completion of this subject, students should:

-- be able to conduct conversations in Spanish about the self and society;
+- Be able to conduct conversations in Spanish about themselves and society

-- be able to produce written descriptive texts about the self and society in Spanish in the past;
+- Be able to produce written descriptive texts in Spanish in the preterite and imperfect tenses

-- be knowledgeable about Hispanic cultural traditions and practices, and to appreciate diversity;
+- Be knowledgeable about Hispanic cultural traditions and practices, and appreciate diversity

-- have developed a differentiated and informed understanding of self and others and of cross-cultural exchange;
+- Have developed an informed understanding of themselves and others through cross-cultural exchange

-- be able to apprehend and appreciate features of the interaction of language and identity;
+- Have an understanding of the interaction of language and identity

-At the completion of this subject, students should:
+At the completion of this subject, students should have:

-- have an ability to appreciate different cultural contexts present in the Hispanic World;
+- An ability to appreciate different cultural contexts